-When it becomes necessary to install multiple year versions of SOLIDWORKS, we recommend our best practices guide for the installation.
+When upgrading to a new year version of SOLIDWORKS, or when installing multiple year versions of SOLIDWORKS, we recommend our best practices guide for the installation.
 This article assumes that the aforementioned guide was used, and employs a technique designed to work with the settings we use in that guide.

-Once the multiple versions have been installed, your system will now have many different data folders belonging to each different year version of SOLIDWORKS, but that doesn’t guarantee that each year version is necessarily pointing to the correct folders intended for that particular year.
+After various year versions have been installed or removed, your system may likely have many different data folders belonging to each different year version of SOLIDWORKS, but that doesn’t guarantee that each year version is necessarily pointing to the correct folders intended for that particular year.
 Therefore, it is a good idea to ensure that each year version points to the correct year version files in System Options > File Locations by using the Edit All functionality introduced in SOLIDWORKS 2017.

 This is recommended in order to avoid confusion later, or overwriting of any files from one year version’s onto another’s.